Working together to #LeadTheChange

 Sibos

-Sustainability was at the heart of the design and production of all Sibos and Swift exhibition features.
-We limited the volume of materials used, sourced locally to prevent unnecessary transportation, and chose options that could be rented, reused or repurposed.
+Sustainability is always at the heart of the design and production of all Sibos and Swift exhibition features.
+We continuously look to limit the volume of materials used, source items locally to prevent unnecessary transportation, and choose options that can be rented, reused or repurposed.

 Exhibitors